unipartdigital/udes-open/addons/udes_common/README.md

 ### Registry
 #### RegistryMeta
 Used to manage abstract classes.
+Classes that will fall into the registry should be in a registry folder of respective module.
 For example in `udes_suggest_location` ensuring that each location policy class created implements all required methods and that each policy name is unique